* Please note that this project has now concluded and topline results can be found here.

 The three-year program kicked off with a series of Facilitated Dialogues with VMIA, the Department of Health and Human Services and the health sector stakeholders.

-As part of this process, the BWA team documented world-leading research and healthcare practices and identified opportunities for improvements to Victorian health services.
+As part of this process, the BWA team documented world-leading research and healthcare practices and identify opportunities for improvements to Victorian health services.

 Six high priority areas were identified.
 From this, six highly targeted, evidence-based interventions were developed for trial across the health system between 2017 and 2019.